-And points can be transferred at a 1:1 basis to participating frequent traveler programs at full value with no penalty, so it could serve the same purpose as the United card.
+Better yet, points can be transferred at a 1:1 basis to participating frequent traveler programs (including United MileagePlus), so it could serve the same purpose as the United MileagePlus Explorer card.

-Additonally, you earn double points on dining and travel, along with a 7% annual points dividend, and there is no foreign transaction fee, so it may be a better alterative.
+Additionally, you earn double points on dining and travel, along with a 7% annual points dividend, and there is no foreign transaction fee, so it may be a better alternative.